npm audit [fix|signatures]

 vulnerabilities.
 If any vulnerabilities are found, then the impact and

 appropriate remediation will be calculated.
-If the fix
+If the fix argument is

 provided, then remediations will be applied to the package tree.